 In sumary you should follow the guidelines below:

-If in doubt, ask the locals.
-Their advice might help you find a better camping spot and generally speaking you’ll find them frtiendly and helpful
+- If in doubt, ask the locals.
+Their advice might help you find a better camping spot and generally speaking you’ll find them friendly and helpful